Saskatoon Public Schools

 The SPS central office is located in the building that formerly housed Eaton’s as well as Army & Navy.

 Saskatoon Public Schools (SPS) or Saskatoon S.D.
-No. 13 is the largest school division in Saskatchewan serving 28,858 students as of September 2025.
-Saskatoon Public Schools operates 47 elementary schools, one alliance school (Charles Red Hawk Elementary School on the Whitecap Dakota Nation), and 10 secondary schools in Saskatoon.
+No. 13 is the largest school division in Saskatchewan serving approximately 29,000 students with the support of more than 3,300 dedicated professional and support staff.
+Saskatoon Public Schools includes 48 elementary schools and 10 secondary schools in Saskatoon, including a flexible learning program for artists and athletes, and a unique partnership school — Charles Red Hawk Elementary School located on the Whitecap Dakota Nation.

-SPS is overseen by a Board of Trustees.The Saskatoon Public Schools Board is responsible for shaping the overall educational vision for its schools and for developing and upholding policies that guide the division.
-The board’s administrative offices are located in the historic Eaton's Building.
+SPS is overseen by a Board of Trustees.
+The Saskatoon Public Schools Board is responsible for shaping the overall educational vision for its schools and for developing and upholding policies that guide the division.
+The board's administrative office is located in the historic Eaton's Building at 310 21st St E in downtown Saskatoon.

 Saskatoon Public Schools are multicultural and multi-faith.
 SPS has been recognized as a leader in literacy as well as for its unique program offerings.
 Some of these unique programs include: